neondatabase/website/content/docs/introduction/usage-metrics.md

 Neon uses a small amount of compute time, included in your billed compute hours, to perform a periodic check to ensure that your computes can start and read and write data.
 See [Availability Checker](/docs/reference/glossary#availability-checker) for more information.
 </Admonition>

-The compute hours calculation is as follows:
+The compute hour usage calculation is as follows:

 ```text
 compute hour usage = compute size * active time